suffolklibraries/lgc/content/collections/events/stroll-thursdays-23-01.md

 ---
 id: 31a8a008-b94a-40ad-b8ac-c3974a17f5b0
-published: false
 blueprint: events
-title: 'Cuppa and a Stroll - Tuesdays (Duplicated)'
+title: 'Cuppa and a Stroll - Thursdays'
 event_categories:
   - wellbeing
   - movement